 Generated COGO dimensions

 COGO dimensions generated from the extracted text are displayed in a COGO grid.
-If there is a commencement point that has measurements to a point-of-beginning, the generated COGO dimensions for the measurements are represented as connection lines from the commencement point to the point-of-beginning.
+If there is a commencement point that has measurements to a point of beginning, the generated COGO dimensions for the measurements are represented as connection lines from the commencement point to the point of beginning.

 If COGO dimensions have been successfully generated from the extracted text, a preview of the parcel boundary lines are displayed in a preview pane below the misclose information.